-As prohibited by state and federal law, Windward CC students, employees, and others are not permitted to be under the influence of, possess, manufacture, distribute, or sell illicit drugs at campus-sponsored or approved events, on Windward CC property, or in buildings contracted for use by Windward CC.
+As prohibited under Hawai'i Revised Statute 712 and Executive Policy EP 11.201, Windward CC students, employees, and others are not permitted to be under the influence of, possess, manufacture, distribute, or sell illicit drugs at on-campus properties, at campus-sponsored or approved events, at any building or area contracted for use, or at any campus-sanctioned, off-campus properties.

-Windward Community College encourages students, faculty, and staff to seek assistance in overcoming drug or alcohol abuse.
+Windward Community College prohibits illegal use, purchase, sale, or distribution of any illegal drug or substance.
+Students, faculty, and staff to seek assistance in overcoming any drug, substance, or alcohol abuse.
 Early recognition and treatment are important for successful rehabilitation.
-Students may contact the Vice Chancellor for Student Affairs ((808) 235-7466) for assistance regarding counseling and treatment referral services.
+Students may contact the Vice Chancellor for Student Affairs (808) 235-7460 for assistance regarding counseling and treatment referral services.
 Faculty and staff may contact their supervisors for assistance and referral services.